intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-Setup/README.md

 [//]: # (download a video, run the sketch, login to machine, change to root user, run it)

-## Install a GUI
+## Graphical User Interface (GUI) Installation
-Because the Ubuntu 16.04 operating system (included with the UP2 kit) does not have a Graphical User Interface (GUI), you'll need to install a GUI in order to view the results of image or video streams processed by OpenCV\*.
+Because the Ubuntu 16.04 operating system (included with the UP2 kit) does not include a Graphical User Interface (GUI), you'll need to install a GUI in order to view the results of image or video streams processed by OpenCV\*.

 ```
 sudo apt-get install --no-install-recommends ubuntu-desktop